kalxas/rasdaman/doc/main/03_contributing.rst

 ``setup`` and ``teardown`` tests files in ``queries`` dir are treated specially:
 ``setup`` is evaluated first, before any others, and ``teardown`` is evaluated at the end.
-This allows to ingest data for the test, and drop it at the end, for example.
+This allows to import data for the test, and drop it at the end, for example.